Alan Ladd: Jaguar Productions

 Ladd then received an offer to star in Boy on a Dolphin (1957), a film being made in Greece for 20th Century Fox.
-In March 1957, it was announced that WarnerBros. and Jaguar had renegotiated their agreement and that Jaguar would now make 10 films for the studio, of which Ladd was to appear in at least six, starting with The Deep Six (1958).
+In March 1957, Warner Bros. and Jaguar announced they had renegotiated their agreement and that Jaguar would now make 10 films for the studio, of which Ladd was to appear in at least six, starting with The Deep Six (1958).
 Warner Bros. provided all the financing and split profits with Jaguar 50/50.
-The second film under the contract was Island of Lost Women, which Ladd produced but did not appear in.
+The second film under the contract was Island of Lost Women, which Ladd produced, but in which he did not appear.

-Ladd's next film as an actor saw him co-star with his son David in The Proud Rebel, made independently for Samuel Goldwyn Jr. According to Shipman, Ladd's "performance is his best work, sincere and likable (due perhaps to an odd resemblance in long shot to Buster Keaton), but the film did not have the success it deserved; Ladd's own fans missed the bang-bang and [co star] Olivia de Havilland's fans were not persuaded that any film she did with Ladd could be that good."
+Ladd's next film as an actor had him co-star with his son David in The Proud Rebel, made independently for Samuel Goldwyn Jr. According to Shipman, Ladd's "performance is his best work, sincere and likable (due perhaps to an odd resemblance in long shot to Buster Keaton), but the film did not have the success it deserved; Ladd's own fans missed the bang-bang and [co-star] Olivia de Havilland's fans were not persuaded that any film she did with Ladd could be that good."
 He announced a six-picture deal with Warwick Productions but ultimately did not work for Warwick again.
-MGM hired Ladd to make The Badlanders, a Western remake of The Asphalt Jungle, but like many of Ladd's films around this time it was a box-office disappointment.
+MGM hired Ladd to make The Badlanders, a Western remake of The Asphalt Jungle, but like many of Ladd's films around this time, it was a box-office disappointment.

 Ladd was considered to play the lead in The Angry Hills, but Robert Mitchum eventually was cast.
 Mitchum later told a journalist that the producers met Ladd at his home after "he'd just crawled out of his swimming pool and was all shrunken up like a dishwasher's hand.
 They decided he wouldn't do for the big war correspondent."